dotnet/iot/src/devices/Ft232H/README.md

 Once plugged into your Windows, MacOS or Linux machine, the [D2xx drivers](https://ftdichip.com/drivers/d2xx-drivers/) are properly installed.
 It's all what you need.
 This implementation uses directly this driver.

+This implementation uses the Multi-Protocol Synchronous Serial Engine (MPSSE).
+The purpose of the MPSSE command processor is to communicate with devices which use synchronous protocols (such as JTAG or SPI) in an efficient manner.

 ## Usage

 You can get the list of FTDI devices like this: